sourcegraph/about/content/blogposts/2023/cody-vscode-0-8-release.md

 <img alt="Screenshot of new Cody v0.8 Code Actions support in the problems tab" src="https://storage.googleapis.com/sourcegraph-assets/cody-vscode-0.8.0-code-actions2.png" style={{marginTop:"1rem",marginBottom:"1.5rem",marginLeft:0,maxWidth:500}} />

+### Improved Generate Unit Tests
+The Generate unit tests command now uses context from file dependencies and existing tests as examples to generate higher quality test stubs.
+It is recommended to set up test files before running the command to get optimal results.

 ### Improved Code Smell detection

 The Code Smells command uses a new prompt that is programming language aware, and provides better advice on whether code is idiomatic.
 It also provides more accurate recommendations for readability, maintainability, performance, and security.